conda/conda/docs/source/faq.rst

       $ conda update scipy

 #.
-How can I keep a package from being updated?
+How can I prevent a package from being updated?

-   You can pin a package specification in an environment, which will prevent it from being changed, unless the ``--no-pin`` flag is passed to conda.
+   You can pin a package specification in an environment, which will prevent it from being updated, unless the ``--no-pin`` flag is passed to conda.
 To do so, add a file called ``pinned`` to the environment's ``conda-meta`` directory with a list of specs.
 For example